Root-Tester/Tic-Tac-Toe/README.md

 - **styles.css:** Defines the layout and appearance, including the responsive design rules for different screen sizes.
 - **script.js:** Contains the logic for dynamically creating the game board, player moves, AI behavior, win/tie detection, and restarting the game.

+## License

+This project is licensed under the Apache License 2.0.
+You are free to use, modify, and distribute the code with the following conditions:

+-  You must not copy the entire project and display it as your own.

+-  You must include the original license and give credit to the authors.

+-  If you modify the code, you must provide a clear notice of the changes.

+For full license details, visit the [Apache License 2.0](LICENSE)

+## Contributing

+Feel free to contribute!
+To contribute:

+1. Fork the repository.

+2. Create a new branch for your changes.

+3. Make your changes.

+4. Open a pull request.

+We appreciate your contributions!

 ## Demo

 You can check out a live demo of this Tic-Tac-Toe game [here](https://root-tester.github.io/Tic-Tac-Toe/Tic-Tac-Toe).